wootfish/eli.sohl.com/_posts/2020-04-20-wangs-attack-1.md

 ## Tracking the State Differential

-In order to see if our collision is working, we look at the `xor`s of the two messages' intermediate hash states.
+In order to see if our collision is working, we look at the `xor` difference of the two messages' intermediate hash states.
 This shows us where state differentials are introduced, as well as (hopefully) where they disappear.

 Recall that MD4's final result is computed from the last four internal states;
 as a corollary, if the last four rows of two messages' state differential are